-ISO is the International Organization for Standardization (based in Geneva, the acronym is actually an abbreviation that applies to the Greek word ‘isos’ meaning equal).
-They have published more than 21,000 International Standards regarding technology and manufacturing.
-With increased international manufacturing and trade, the ISO’s publications are crucial to proper coordination.
+ISO is the International Organization for Standardization, based in Geneva and with more than 21,000 International Standards published regarding technology and manufacturing.
+With increased international manufacturing and trade, the ISO’s publications are crucial to proper standardisation.

-When doing business in today’s world, compliance with ISO regulations is not optional.
+When doing business in today’s world, the reality is that compliance with ISO regulations is not optional.
 Your vendors, clients, and customers – as well as governments around the globe – demand it.

-To that end, we’ve developed this overview of ISO 27001 – to give you the information you need to get started on compliance of this important international information security standard.
+To that end, we’ve developed this overview of ISO 27001 – to give you the information you need to get started on compliance with this important international information security standard.

 To understand ISO 27001, it’s important first to know what an ISMS is.
 ISMS stands for Information Security Management System, which is the name given to the unique set of rules, processes, controls, and policies your company uses to keep all your data secure.